yiisoft/yii2/docs/guide/tutorial-start-from-scratch.md

 Use the Template
 ------

-That's all that's required to create a new Yii application template.
+That's all that's required to create a new Yii project template.
 Now you can create projects using your template:

 ```
 composer global require "fxp/composer-asset-plugin:1.0.0"